You have selected a link that will take you to a site maintained by a third party who is solely responsible for its contents.

 Click ‘cancel’ to return to AstraZeneca’s site or ‘continue’ to proceed.

-Using a short-acting Beta2 agonist (SABA) inhaler 3 or more times a week is an indicator of increased risk of asthma attacks.1
+Using a short-acting Beta2 agonist (SABA) inhaler 3 or more times a week is an indicator that asthma is not well controlled, which in turn could mean an increased risk of asthma attacks.1–3

 Experts have co-developed a 5-item questionnaire to assess reliance on SABA inhalers.
 Click below to view the Reliever Reliance Test.

 EVIDENCE REVEALS THE GLOBAL PUBLIC HEALTH BURDEN OF SABA OVER-RELIANCE

 Over-reliance on SABA inhalers (usually a blue inhaler) is common among people with asthma.4 Many patients feel ‘attached’ to their SABA inhaler, believing this to be the best way to control their symptoms.5

 Studies have shown that 90% of asthma patients want fast relief from their symptoms.6 Most patients don’t understand that the SABA inhaler they use when they feel symptomatic doesn’t address the underlying cause of their asthma.7,8

 Although SABA inhalers provide quick relief of symptoms, over-reliance (e.g. when patients use their SABA inhaler 3 or more times a week) is an indicator that asthma is not well controlled, which in turn is associated with an increased risk of exacerbations.1–4 If patients are prescribed 3 or more SABA canisters a year, that might also indicate that asthma is not well controlled, which is associated with an increased risk of asthma attacks and, in some cases, even premature death.1,2,8